-MAC for a z/VM LSPP-compliant configuration is based on the Bell-LaPadula security model, which consists of the \-property (star property, also known as the confinement property), and the simple security property.
+MAC is based on the Bell-LaPadula security model, which consists of the -property (star property, also known as the confinement property), and the simple security property.

-The \-property security model rule allows a subject write access to an object only if the security label of the subject is dominated by the security label of the object.
+The -property security model rule allows a subject write access to an object only if the security label of the subject is dominated by the security label of the object.